Reporting and offender management (accessible)

 Any new proposed requests for ROM to set a person onto a reporting regime as a condition of bail should be considered under categories reporting (a) to (e) above and placed on or a combination of, in person, telephone and digital reporting options as their circumstances and suggested frequencies permit.

-If an individual does not fall under the above categories (a) to (e) above, they should not be placed on in person reporting unless exceptional circumstances are relevant.
+If a person does not fall under the above categories (a) to (e) above, they should not be placed on in person reporting unless exceptional circumstances are relevant.
 ROM Managers must then consider placing them onto ether telephone or digital reporting.

-ROMs should ensure incoming cases have been appropriately served a BAIL 201 following an adverse decision on an application or service of RED1.
+ROMs should ensure incoming cases have been appropriately served a BAIL 201 following an adverse decision on an application or service of a Notice of Liability (NOL) or equivalent wording in a casework refusal decision.
 All incoming cases are to be tasked through Atlas for a first reporting event (FRE).
 If the case has been incorrectly set up on reporting, then it should be rejected on Atlas and referred back to the casework unit.

 Should representations or evidence be submitted by either the person required to report or their representatives, requesting an alternative reporting type, or requesting that reporting be suspended, ROMs should consider all non-priority cases for telephone reporting without referral to the appropriate casework unit.
 The decision and type of reporting remains within the control of the Reporting Centre Manager and Casework Unit and those on bail cannot insist on a particular type or frequency.
 Priority cases will be passed to the appropriate casework unit to be considered in line with this guidance.
 A senior caseworker or manager must approve any continuation of face-to-face reporting and ensure the justification is evidenced on Atlas accordingly.